Antonio Gibson Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Matchup vs. Carolina

-- Gibson put up 61 rushing yards in his one career matchup against the Panthers, 6.5 more yards than his over/under in Sunday's game.
+- Against the Panthers, Gibson has finished with 61 rushing yards in his only career matchup, 6.5 more yards than his over/under in Sunday's game.

-- Gibson did not have a touchdown run in that game against the Panthers.
+- Gibson did not have a touchdown run in that outing against the Panthers.

-- Allowing 107.0 rushing yards per game, the Panthers have the 13th-ranked run defense in the NFL.
+- The Panthers have the NFL's 13th-ranked defense against the run, giving up 107.0 yards per game.

-- This year the Panthers have conceded eight rushing TDs.
-They are ranked 12th in the NFL in that category.
+- Gibson and the Football Team will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (eight).

 Recent Performances

-- In last week's contest against the Buccaneers, Gibson ran the ball 24 times for 64 yards and scored two touchdowns.
+- In last week's outing against the Buccaneers, Gibson carried the ball 24 times for 64 yards and scored two touchdowns.

+- He chipped in with two receptions for 14 yards in the passing game.

-- In his last three games, Gibson has 149 rushing yards (49.7 per game) on 46 carries with two touchdowns.
+- During his last three games, Gibson has piled up 46 carries for 149 yards (49.7 per game) and two touchdowns.

 Gibson's Washington Teammates